Accrual vs Cash-Based Accounting: Geographic Differences and What They Mean for Your API

 There are additional nuances around inventory.
 Businesses that produce, purchase, or sell merchandise generally need to use accrual for inventory accounting.
 But the small business taxpayer exception lets qualifying businesses treat inventory as non-incidental supplies and stay on cash.

 The practical result: a large portion of US small and mid-market businesses use cash-basis accounting.
-QuickBooks has roughly 80% market share among US small businesses, and many of those QuickBooks customers run on a cash basis.
+QuickBooks holds roughly 80% market share among US small businesses by most estimates, and many of those customers run on a cash basis.

 United Kingdom